Giving Back - Pier Institute

 Verifica is a community-based program proven to stop human traffickers and protect communities.
 Human traffickers prey on innocent teenagers from vulnerable communities.
 They often pose as recruiters with promises of employment in distant cities and then sell their victims into slavery in the sex-trade or forced labor.
 Verifica exposes traffickers before they can exploit the innocent without risk to targeted teens or the community.
 It uses a combination of outreach, awareness, and training in special tactics to shield young people in a neighborhood or community against human traffickers.

-Since 2015, Renovar Inc has supported both the training of communities in Verifica’s tactics, as well as the development of a sustainable, market-based method of distributing the program worldwide via U.S.-based corporate social responsibility and employee volunteer programs.
+Since 2015, Renovar Construction has supported both the training of communities in Verifica’s tactics, as well as the development of a sustainable, market-based method of distributing the program worldwide via U.S.-based corporate social responsibility and employee volunteer programs.